Pharmd Cover Photo

 Our Results

-We have the highest NAPLEX pass rate in the state of Virginia and second-highest NAPLEX pass rate when compared the Top 10 Schools of Pharmacy as reported by U.S. News & World Report.
+We have the highest NAPLEX pass rate in the state of Virginia and sixth highest NAPLEX pass rate when compared to the Top 10 Schools of Pharmacy as reported by U.S. News & World Report.

 Man standing in front of large carousel of prescription drugs filling prescriptions